 The highest probability price levels are the ones with the greatest imbalance between buyers and sellers.

-Think about it from a neutral perspective.
-What does it tell you about price when you see a rally and then all of a sudden price reverses in one candle and starts a strong sell-off?
+Think about it from a neutral perspective: What does it tell you about price when you see a rally and then all of a sudden price reverses in one candle and starts a strong sell-off?
 Exactly.
-The number of sellers who have entered the market at that price outnumbered buyers in such a fashion that price wasn’t able to withstand it.
+The number of sellers who have entered the market at that price outnumbered buyers that price wasn’t able to withstand it and immediately tumbled.
 It takes a lot of sell orders to stop a trend and even reverse it.

 Furthermore, it is also very likely that, in case of a sudden sell-off, more sellers were waiting to sell just above that level.
 If price fell from $50.00, it is very likely that other traders were willing to sell at $51 too – who wouldn’t like to sell for a higher price?
 This is a trading concept called “trading the white space” and although it can be challenging to wrap your head around it when you hear about it the first time, it helps traders understand markets in a new way.